-Did you notice windows 10 System freezes at startup, not responding your clicks after recent windows 10 upgrade?
+Did you notice Windows 10 System freezes at startup, not responding to your clicks after recent windows 10 upgrade?
 And checking on task manager there is a process named “ntoskrnl.exe” using almost 99% or 100% CPU or System resources.
 Here this post we discuss what is ntoskrnl.exe?
-Why it’s causing huge system resources and some solutions to fix Ntoskrnl.exe High CPU usage on Windows 10 Version 1803.
+Why it’s causing huge system resources and some solutions to fix Ntoskrnl.exe High CPU usage on Windows 10 Version 1903.
 Lets Start:

 What is ntoskrnl.exe?

 Ntoskrnl.exe High CPU usage

 There are various reasons that can cause Ntoskrnl.exe High CPU usage such as Update Bugs, Virus malware Infection, Outdated Incompatible Device drivers or Applications, corrupted system files Any Windows Service Stuck on Background etc. Whatever the reason, here some solutions you may apply to fix Ntoskrnl.exe High CPU usage on Windows 10 Version 1903.

 Also Run free System optimizer like Ccleaner Clear system junk, cache, memory Dump, Temp files etc which help to improve system performance.

 - Open the Settings app and go to System.